SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 or [linear solve calculations](http://docs.juliadiffeq.org/latest/features/linear_nonlinear.html) to fully utilize parallelism.

-GPUArrays.jl, ArrayFire.jl, DistributedArrays.jl have been tested and work in
+GPUArrays.jl (CuArrays.jl), ArrayFire.jl, DistributedArrays.jl have been tested and work in
 various forms, where the last one is still not recommended for common use yet.